 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-Knowing how to explain the problem of suffering and evil in a world created by a good and loving God has always been a dilemma for people of faith.
-How can God allow terrible things to occur, especially to the innocent?
+Explaining why suffering and evil exist in a world created by a good and loving God has always been a dilemma for people of faith.
+How can God allow terrible things to happen, especially to the innocent?

 (CCC, §164)

-As Christians, we believe that the only answer to these profound questions lies in faith in the risen Christ, who overcame death and evil.
+As Christians, we believe that the only answer to this profound question lies in having faith in the risen Christ, who overcame death and evil.

-Explore with people their ideas of how to make sense of the bad things that happen in life and in our world.
+Discuss with others their ideas about how to comprehend the bad events that happen in life and in our world.

-You could ask how the elect have made sense of suffering in their own lives.
-What personal growth came from those experiences?
+You could ask how the elect have comprehended suffering in their own lives.
+What personal growth emerged from those experiences?

 Symbols and images

-The vineyard was often used in Scripture as a symbol of Israel, God’s people.
-God is depicted as the owner of the vineyard, who attends to it with great care—planting, cultivating, feeding and pruning the vines to make them fruitful and abundant.
-Israel will be judged on what fruit it bears or fails to bear.
-So too will we be judged on how fruitful our lives are.
+In Scripture, the vineyard is often used as a symbol of Israel, God’s people.
+God is depicted as the owner of the vineyard, and he attends to it with great care—planting, cultivating, feeding and pruning the vines to make them fruitful and abundant.
+Israel will be judged according to what fruit it bears or fails to bear.
+So, too, will we be judged according to how fruitful our lives are.

 Living the Word